Codestian/INF1005/README.md

 ```

 Notes:
-- All Bootstrap CSS and JS have already been loaded.
+- All Bootstrap CSS and JS have already been loaded once inside `views/template/elements/Head.php`.
 - Common elements used across webpages are stored under `views/template`.
 - Please create a new branch to commit changes.
 DO NOT push to main branch, main is for code that has been finalized.